 How MOOCs Improve Internet.org’s credibility

-There is a high possibility that people who can’t afford the cost of an internet access can’t also afford a quality education, or simply can’t afford education.
+There is a high possibility that people who can’t afford the cost of an internet access, cannot also afford a quality education.
 MOOCs providers like edX and Coursera can enable people who use the internet.org app to have access to free online courses delivered by top universities, or colleges in the world.

 I suggest Facebook should work with MOOC providers such as Coursera, Khan Academy, edX, FutureLearn, and more to make this a reality.